 What about cutting your baby’s toenails?

 The process and timing are similar, but make sure to cut them straight to avoid ingrown nails.

 What if you accidentally cut your baby?

 Hi.
 Welcome to the club.
 While it’s totally understandable that your first inclination might be to panic, know that this happens.
-Just apply pressure to the wound, and follow it up with some antibiotic cream and possibly a small bandaid.
+Just apply pressure to the wound and follow up with some antibiotic cream and perhaps a small bandaid.
 Of course, if your baby seems to be in great distress or you can’t get the bleeding to stop, go ahead and give their doctor a call.
 But for real, Mama, this little oopsie is more common than you think.
 So, forgive yourself and move forward.

 The only thing harder than cutting baby nails is cleaning them.
 Well-kept nails are part of healthy cuticle care, so to make this process easier, get a small soft toothbrush.
 Run it under warm water and gently rub it under the infant’s nail.
 Don’t push the toothbrush directly under the nail or too hard.
 This could hurt the baby’s fingers or push the dirt further into their skin.
 As you lightly scrub beneath their nails, rinse the toothbrush after scrubbing each finger.